Australia - Data Protection Overview

 - at or before the time or, if that is not practicable, as soon as practicable after an APP entity collects personal information about an individual, take such steps as are reasonable in the circumstances to notify the individual of the matters in APP 5.2, or otherwise ensure that the individual is aware of such matters (APP 5.1);

-- only use the personal information collected for the notified purpose(s) for collection, unless a secondary purpose is permitted by the APPs or consented to by the individual (APP 6.1);
+- only use the personal information collected for the notified purpose(s) for collection, unless a secondary purpose is permitted by the APPs (but exercise extra caution with secondary purposes) or consented to by the individual (APP 6.1);

 - to take reasonable steps to ensure that the personal information that the APP entity collects, uses, or discloses is accurate, up-to-date, and complete (APP 10);

-- to take reasonable steps in the circumstances to protect the personal information held by the APP entity from misuse, interference, and loss and from unauthorised access, modification, or disclosure (APP 11.1); and
+- to take reasonable steps in the circumstances to protect the personal information held by the APP entity from misuse, interference, and loss and from unauthorized access, modification, or disclosure (APP 11.1);

-- to notify all eligible data breaches as soon as practicable to the OAIC and all affected individuals.
+- to notify all eligible data breaches as soon as practicable to the OAIC and all affected individuals; and

 As regards the obligations and requirements attached to the offshore disclosure (including transfer) of personal information, please see our separate Australia – Data Transfers Guidance Note.